 We at Kaplan follow a 3-staged approach towards measuring commerciality.
 The first stage is defining the drivers - the core elements that shape a business’ attitude towards commercial decision making.

 Kaplan Learning Diagnostics have identified a list of drivers which form the crux of commercial savviness.
 Some of them are as follows:

 Ability to identify the value of a Growth Opportunity

 Organizational Savviness implies understanding the business goals and strategies better and being aligned with them

-Taking out cost to achieve savings and efficiencies
+Taking out the cost to achieve savings and efficiencies

 Market Savviness to help understand the market and economy